claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Consultant
       - Speaker
       - Thinker
-  - bio: "Aicha S. Evans is corporate vice president and general manager of the Communications and Devices Group at Intel Corporation.
-She is responsible for driving wireless engineering for multi-comm products and Intel platforms, including modems, RF, Wi-Fi, GPS, Bluetooth, NFC, FM, LTE, WLAN/WWAN as well as emerging wireless technologies to lead this industry going forward.\r\n\n\rPreviously Evans was the general manager of the Wireless Platform Research and Development Group where managed the engineering, software, hardware, strategic planning, and product test teams responsible for providing wireless connectivity ingredients and solutions for all Intel platforms.\r\n\n\rEvans joined Intel in 2006 as a software integration and test manager.
-She held a number of management positions responsible for Intel’s wireless efforts including software engineering and support for customers deploying WiMAX networks in multiple geographies.
-Additionally, she worked in Israel managing WiFi engineering and product lines.
-Prior to Intel, Evans spent 10 years in various engineering management positions at Rockwell Semiconductors, Conexant and Skyworks.\r\n\n\rEvans received a bachelor’s degree in computer engineering from The George Washington University in 1996."
-    coachName: Aicha Evans
-    jobTitle: 'Senior Vice President and Chief Strategy Officer, Intel Corporation'
-    links:
-      linkedin: aicha-evans-4365731
-    photo: /uploads/aicha-evans.jpg
-    tags:
-      - Corporate Executive
-      - Speaker
   - bio: "Ayse Birsel has been designing award-winning products for over 20 years.
 She is the co-founder of Birsel + Seck, an innovative design studio in New York that partners with leading brands and Fortune 500 companies, including Colgate Palmolive, Converse, GE, Herman Miller, Nissan, Staples, Target, Tiffany & Co, Toyota, on design, design thinking, strategy and innovation projects.\r\n\n\rCalled affectionately by the press the “Queen of Toilets” and “Queen Bee” for her bathroom designs and office systems respectively, she brings new solutions to old problems by thinking differently, using her user-centered, humanistic design approach and her process, Deconstruction:ReconstructionTM.\r\n\n\rAyse is also known for her acclaimed workshops, Design the Life You Love, the foundation of her book, published by Ten Speed Press, an imprint of Penguin Random House, in October 2015.\r\n\n\rAyse is the recipient of numerous design awards including the IDEA Gold Award, ID Magazine Award, the Young Designer Award from the Brooklyn Museum of Art, and the Athena Award for Excellence in Furniture Design from Rhode Island School of Design.
 She is a speaker at international conferences—notably the Aspen Design Conference, IDSA and AIGA Conferences, the Indaba Conference, Design Management Institute, 99U, The Feast and Fast Company Innovation Conferences.\r\n\n\rShe is a Fulbright Scholar with a master’s degree in Industrial Design from Pratt Institute and is a graduate of Middle East Technical University in Ankara, Turkey.
 Her work can be found in the permanent collections of the Museum of Modern Art, Cooper Hewitt National Design Museum and Philadelphia Museum of Art.
 Ayse teaches at Products of Design Department at SVA (School of Visual Arts) and is on the board of IDSA (Industrial Designers Society of America).
 She lives in New York, with her husband and partner Bibi Seck and their 3 kids."
     coachName: Ayse Birsel
     jobTitle: 'Co-founder of Birsel + Seck, author of Design the Life You Love'